yijunx/stardust/README.md

 what about us

 ALL of us are the owners of this project.
 Thus, please feel strongly that you want to do this, otherwise it will become a burden.
 Hopefully it is worthy of our time and we can help others with whatever knowledge we have.
+Also, all of us are loke stem cells, each of us may evolve to take some sectors. only some (or even) none of us will be code writers.